 Adhik Maas is an extra month in the Hindu calendar that is inserted to keep the lunar and solar calendars aligned.
 This month is dedicated to lord Vishnu, so it is also called as "Purushottam Maas".

 Adhik Maas occurs in about every 32.5 months.
-In 2018, Adhik Jyaistha will be from 16 May to 13 June.
+In 2020, Adhik Jyaistha will be from 18 September to 16 October.

 Calculations and Scientific significance of Adhik Maas